Arthur Jose

-as did also his Builders and Pioneers of Australia.
-Jose was in Europe between 1927 and 1932 and did reviewing for the Times Literary Supplement and other publications.
-His Australia Human and Economic appeared in 1932, and in January 1933 he returned to Australia and published The Romantic Nineties, a volume of essays and reminiscences.

-He often wrote articles under a pseudonym.
-Thirteen of these have been identified.
+He often wrote articles under a pseudonym, of which thirteen have been identified.
 Some names he used when writing for particular publications, or on certain subjects.
-For instance, “Melanesia” was used when writing for The Sydney Morning Herald and “Turbine” when writing on national defence.
+For instance, "Melanesia" was used when writing for The Sydney Morning Herald and "Turbine" when writing on national defence.

 There may be other pseudonyms as yet unidentified.

 Jose died at Brisbane on 22 January 1934 of peritonitis and was buried in Toowong Cemetery, with Anglican rites.

-He was survived by his wife and a son.
+He was married with a son.